ammarahm-ed/react-native-admob-native-ads/docs/docs/migrating.md

 If you are migrating from `v0.3.9` of this library, here a the changes that you will need to make to your code.

 ### Update Google-Mobile-Ads
-Update your Google Mobile Ads Library to >=8.0.0 in Podfile.
+Update your Google Mobile Ads Library to `7.6x` in Podfile.

 Add these to your Podfile.

 ```
-pod 'Google-Mobile-Ads-SDK'
+pod 'Google-Mobile-Ads-SDK', '7.69.0'
-pod 'GoogleMobileAdsMediationFacebook'
+pod 'GoogleMobileAdsMediationFacebook', '6.2.1.0'
 ```
 Then run `pod update` & `pod install`